Malaria continues to be one of the major cause of morbidity and mortality in Malawi, especially among pregnant women and children aged under 5 years.

 Community based drama groups in the mentioned two TAs have been conducting awareness campaigns.
 The communities are being reached with messages as recommended by the Malawi Malaria Communication Strategy as well as issues explored by community health action groups in respective areas.

-Communities reaching out to communities with
+Communities reaching out to communities with messages.

 The project through Mchinji District Health Office has also managed to disseminate messages through open air campaigns in the district through Umoyo Drama group.